Davaition/Youtube_Prod/README.md

 For the Content Strategy Team:

-- Translate/localise content for LATAM to increase viewership while maintaining high conversion
+- Translate and localise content for LATAM to increase viewership while maintaining a high conversion rate
-- Use NA as a hub for long-form educational videos
+- Use NA as a hub for long-form educational videos, utilising the region's significant viewer engagement
-- Invest in Q2 campaigns, especially May when all regions peak
+- Invest in Q2 campaigns, especially May, when all regions peak
-- Launch experimental content in APAC ,  scalable and growing
+- Launch experimental content in APAC due to its scalable and growth position
-- Re-evaluate strategy for EMEA ,  consider subtitling and SEO targeting
+- Re-evaluate strategy for EMEA, consider subtitling to localise content and boost engagement as a result

 ---

 ## Assumptions and Caveats

-Several assumptions were made during the analysis to manage data quality, regional inconsistencies, and temporal alignment.
+Several assumptions were made during analysis to manage data quality, regional inconsistencies, and temporal alignment.
 These are outlined below:

 - Incomplete Region Mapping: A small number of records lacked region or country identifiers.
 These were either excluded from region-specific analyses or categorised under a general "Other" label to prevent distortion in regional insights.
 - Outlier Handling: Records marked with `is_outlier = TRUE` (typically videos with unusually high or low metrics) were excluded to avoid skewing averages and regional comparisons.
 These outliers often represent viral anomalies that don’t reflect typical performance trends.